SciML/DiffEqFlux.jl/README.md

 ## Breaking Changes in v3

   - Flux dependency is dropped.
-If a non Lux `AbstractExplicitLayer` is passed we try to automatically convert it to a Lux model with `Lux.transform(model)`.
+If a non Lux `AbstractExplicitLayer` is passed we try to automatically convert it to a Lux model with `FromFluxAdaptor()(model)`.
   - `Flux` is no longer re-exported from `DiffEqFlux`.
 Instead we reexport `Lux`.
   - `NeuralDAE` now allows an optional `du0` as input.
   - `TensorLayer` is now a Lux Neural Network.